thewizardplusplus/go-html-selector/README.md

     - with collecting only values of HTML attributes;
     - with collecting only text:
       - with support of merging with other builders;
+    - support of merging any builder with a selection terminator;
 - optimizations:
   - of searching for a right filter among others:
     - with removing duplicate attribute filters, if there are the same filters for the universal tag;